Destiny Church (New Zealand): Political and religious views

 On his website "New Zealand: A Nation Under Siege" (bishoptamaki.org.nz) Tamaki declared the government of New Zealand to be "inherently evil", pointing out that some members of Parliament chose not to swear on the Bible, and one (Ashraf Choudhary) swore on the Qur'an, when being sworn into government.
 In a June 2005 interview, Tamaki said Destiny was ready to wage war on "secular humanism, liberalism, relativism, pluralism", on "a Government gone evil", on the "modern-day witchcraft" of the media, and on the "radical homosexual agenda".
-Destiny Church's far-right ideology has been described as authoritarian.

 On 21 June 2025, Tamaki led a Destiny Church march in Auckland's Aotea Square called "Faith, Flag and Family," which opposed non-Christian religions and mass immigration in New Zealand.
 Tamaki and his supporters denounced the Muslim, Buddhist, Sikh and Palestinian communities, burning flags representing those communities.
 Pro-Palestinian counter-demonstrators also gathered in Aotea Square, with Police separating the two groups.
 Two Destiny supporters also intimidated a journalist from The New Zealand Herald.